menu

 In Browns Valley, however, the average commute to work is quite long.
 On average, people spend 37.01 minutes each day getting to work, which is significantly higher than the national average.

-Browns Valley is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Browns Valley doesn't have a public transportation system that people use for their commute.

 Demographics